 I am a member of NCTM, MAA, AMTE, and NCCTM and have presented sessions at both NCTM and NCCTM conferences.

 Janice Richardson is passionate about education and has spent most of her time at Elon University in service.
-She received the Outstanding Service Award in the School of Education in 2012 and presently serves as the math education program coordinator in the Department of Mathematics and Statistics.
+She received the Outstanding Service Award in the School of Education in 2012 and has served as the math education program coordinator in the Department of Mathematics and Statistics..
 As Co-Investigator of an NSF Elon University Noyce Scholars grant, she is dedicated to recruitment of prospective mathematics teachers, research into best practices, and support of teachers during their induction years.
 Janice loves to travel.
-She spent the 1993 spring semester in London with Elon students and then when the opportunity came again in 2008, she went to Costa Rica in the spring semester.
+She spent the 1993 spring semester in London with Elon students and then when the opportunity came again in 2008, she taught and studied with students in Costa Rica.
 She enjoys spending time with family and friends, playing bridge, and conversational Spanish.

 Lisa Rosenberg, a Senior Lecturer, has been a faculty member in the Mathematics & Statistics Department since 2000.
 She conducted her undergraduate and graduate work at Binghamton University, NY.
 Before coming to Elon, Lisa held teaching positions at Binghamton High School, Montgomery County Community College, and Corning Community College.

 Lisa's teaching career focuses primarily on courses that satisfy the General Studies Requirement at Elon.
-In addtion, she works with pre-service elementary and middle grades students at Elon.
+In addition, she works with pre-service elementary and middle grades students at Elon.

 In 2004, Lisa co-published a paper titled "Math and Education Faculty Working Together to Improve Content Knowledge for Pre-service Elementary Teachers", in the Proceedings from the North American Chapter of the International Group for the Psychology of Mathematics Education.